widgetfactory/ibis/readme.md

 # Ibis Editor
-A wysiwyg editor engine for JCE Pro
+A wysiwyg editor engine for JCE Pro forked from Tinymce

 ## Copyright